FAQs

 Ametros Company FAQs →

-If the MSA submitted to Medicare is approved as a lump sum, then it cannot be changed to an annuity unless it is re-submitted for approval.
-On the other hand, if the MSA is approved as an annuity, the parties to a settlement can decide to change to a lump sum without notifying Medicare.
+Lump Sum: If a Medicare Set-Aside is approved as a lump sum, it cannot be changed to an annuity without re-submitting for approval.
+Conversely, if initially approved as an annuity, the settlement parties can opt to switch to a lump sum without notifying Medicare.

 Get Advice